elastic/ecs/rfcs/0000-User&HostIntegrationRFC.md

 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
 -->

 There are many sources of asset inventory repositories.
-In the mid-term we are planning to ingest data from the following applicaiton providers:
+In the mid-term, we are planning to ingest data from the following application providers:

 ### User (Identity) repository sources:
 * Azure Active Directory